An Essential Overview of the Data Lakehouse

 Harshit Parikh

-Harshit is the Vice President, Global Practice lead at Infogain.
-A seasoned technology executive with nearly 20 years of experience leading large engineering teams, architecting complex technical solutions, and building and scaling geographically distributed teams to deliver them, Harshit knows how to deliver results in today's changing world of business.
-A self-described digital native, Harshit has spent his career building the technical foundations that enable true digital transformation.
-He has advised clients on a diverse range of initiatives, including digital marketing, technology strategy and roadmap, enterprise solution architecture, CMS platforms, data platforms, commerce solutions, DevOps, and custom development, and led several global, technology-driven digital transformation initiatives for Fortune 500 clients.
+Harshit is the Senior Vice President, Global Head of Data & AI Studio at Infogain.
+A seasoned technology executive with nearly 20+ years of experience leading large engineering teams, architecting complex Data and AI powered technical solutions, and building and scaling geographically distributed teams to deliver them, Harshit has been driving results with an unwavering focus on Client benefits.
+A self-described digital native, Harshit has spent his career building the technical foundations that enable true digital transformation for Fortune 500 clients.
+Harshit believes in “Everything Digital must become Intelligent” and is consistently partnering with clients, building an insights-driven culture, powered by Data and AI solutions, in their organisations.